 Woman’s Call to Submit

-Then the Lord God said, “It is not good for the man to be alone.
-I will make a helper who is just right for him.” – Genesis 2:18
+Then the Lord God said, “It is not good for the man to be alone; I will make him a helper suitable for him.” – Genesis 2:18

 The term “helper” in no way signifies inferiority.
 Jesus was even referred to as our “helper” in Hebrews 13:6.
 Adam needed a companion.
 He needed a relationship with another human being who could give him strength and encouragement.
 God created Adam with a specific need that Eve could fill.
 They walked together and talked together in the Garden of Eden as one flesh.
 It was not until they sinned that everything changed.

 “…yet your desire will be for your husband, and he will rule over you.” – Genesis 3:16